doctrine/orm/docs/en/reference/basic-mapping.rst

 Creating Classes for the Database
 ---------------------------------

-Every PHP class that you want to save in the database using Doctrine is called an "Entity".
+Every PHP object that you want to save in the database using Doctrine is called an "Entity".
 The term "Entity" describes objects that have an identity over many independent requests.
 This identity is usually achieved by assigning a unique identifier to an entity.